Read it HERE

 America’s first tragic play is brought to life in this filmed adaptation of Beyond the Horizon by Eugene O’Neill.
 The production was filmed at Tao House, the Eugene O’Neill National Historic Site, and the surrounding hills of the Las Trampas Wilderness in Northern California.

 The Eugene O’Neill Festival was been a huge success this fall with a combination of live and virtual events.
 The festival centerpiece is this filmed production.
 MORE HERE…

 Read more about the Pulitzer-winning play in our new downloadable Engagement Guide HERE…

 Hear what O’Neill scholars have to say about the play HERE…

-The characters of Eugene O’Neill’s plays come to life in this series of short films celebrating the words of O’Neill, the history of Tao House, and the natural beauty of the surrounding Las Trampas wilderness.
+Six characters of Eugene O’Neill’s plays come to life in this series of short films celebrating the words of O’Neill, the history of Tao House, and the natural beauty of the surrounding Las Trampas Regional Wilderness Park.
 Eugene O’Neill and his imagination lived at Tao House from 1937-1944.
 O’Neill’s characters sprang from his imagination, so his characters lived with him at Tao House as well.
-Maybe they never left…
+Maybe they never left… more here

-Although we have canceled live productions this year, we invite you to enjoy some short video clips of who we are and what we do!
+Although we canceled live productions last year, 2020, we kept busy!
+We invite you to enjoy some short video clips of who we are and what we do.
 Click HERE for our productions of The Lost Plays.
 Watch our presentations of The Web, Recklessness and Abortion and more, on our YouTube channel.
 Scroll below for many discussions with O‘Neill scholars.

 Many of our Lost Plays actors have performed at Tao House and describe it as something special.
 Find out HERE what makes this experience unique.

 Interested in getting involved with the Foundation?
-Many opportunities for you!
-Email: email@example.com
+We have many opportunities for you!

 Find out what’s going on with our partner, the Eugene O’Neill Society, HERE